Kanboard Documentation

 define('REVERSE_PROXY_FULLNAME_HEADER', 'REMOTE_NAME');

-• If the proxy is the same web server that runs Kanboard, according the CGI protocol the header name will be REMOTE_USER.
-For example, Apache add REMOTE_USER by default if Require valid-user is set.
+• If the proxy is the same web server that runs Kanboard, according to the CGI protocol, the header name will be REMOTE_USER.
+For example, Apache adds REMOTE_USER by default if Require valid-user is set.

-• If you use a different header for REVERSE_PROXY_USER_HEADER, the value must be prefixed by HTTP_, all hyphens must be replaced by underscores, and the string must be in all capitals, because it's fetched from the $_SERVER array.
+• If you use a different header for REVERSE_PROXY_USER_HEADER, the value must be prefixed by HTTP_, all hyphens must be replaced by underscores, and the string must be in all capitals because it is fetched from the $_SERVER array.
 For example, X-Proxy-Username becomes HTTP_X_PROXY_USERNAME.

-• If Apache is a reverse proxy to another Apache running Kanboard, the header REMOTE_USER is not set (same behavior with IIS and Nginx).
+• If Apache is a reverse proxy to another Apache running Kanboard, the header REMOTE_USER is not set (the same behavior applies to IIS and Nginx).

 • If you have a real reverse proxy, the HTTP ICAP draft proposes the header to be X-Authenticated-User.
-This de facto standard has been adopted by a number of tools.
+This de facto standard has been adopted by several tools.